-SC4 students also have the option of completing the 30-credit Michigan Transfer Agreement (MTA), which allows them to easily transfer a block of general education courses to any participating four-year college or university in Michigan.
+SC4 offers students a wide array of degree and certificate programs taught by faculty members that have spent time in both the classroom and the workforce.
+Students also have the option of completing the 30-credit Michigan Transfer Agreement (MTA), which allows them to easily transfer a block of general education courses to any participating four-year college or university in Michigan.

 People with strong business abilities or skills in computer information technology are always in demand in the U.S. SC4 can help you get started toward a challenging and successful career.
 You can easily transfer to bachelor’s-level business, computer science, or information technology programs.

 SC4 offers the following programs related to Business and Information Technology:

 Computer Information Systems – Applications for Business (Certificate)